remar/cats-doc/funcspec1.md

 Project
 -------

-Cats - C# Abstraction for Tiles and Sprites.
+Cats - C#/C++ Abstraction for Tiles and Sprites.
 General purpose 2D graphics engine.

 This is version 1 of the specification.
 The API, data structures and